Action Park: History

 Action Park entertained over a million visitors per year during the 1980s, with as many as 12,000 coming on some of the busiest weekends.
 Park officials said this made the injury and death rate statistically insignificant.
 Nevertheless, the director of the emergency room at a nearby hospital said they treated from five to ten victims of park accidents on some of the busiest days, and the park eventually bought the township extra ambulances to keep up with the volume.
 In September 1989, GAR negotiated a deal with International Broadcasting Corporation (IBC) that would result in the sale of Vernon Valley/Great Gorge, and Action Park, for $50 million.
 IBC later backed out of the deal, feeling the site was not suitable for their needs upon further inspections of the properties.

-In September 1991, GAR petitioned the township committee to put a referendum on the November ballot that if passed would have legalized the operation of games of skill and chance at Action Park.
+In September 1991, GAR petitioned the township committee to put a referendum on the November ballot that, if passed, would have legalized the operation of games of skill and chance at Action Park.
 The effort failed because only 643 of the 937 signatures on the petition came from registered voters.

 A few rides were closed and dismantled due to costly settlements and rising insurance premiums in the 1990s, and the park's attendance began to suffer as a recession early in that decade reduced the number of visitors.
 Action Park was still advertised as the world's largest water park.

 In early 1995, GAR operated Vernon Valley/Great Gorge and Action Park with no liability insurance.
 New Jersey did not require it, and GAR found it more economical to go to court than purchase liability insurance, since they relied on their own self-insurance.
 However, they ultimately purchased liability insurance from Evanston Insurance Company in May of that year to cover Action Park and the skiing facilities.
 As 1995 progressed, GAR's financial woes continued to accumulate.
-First Fidelity Bank, who lent $19 million to GAR and some 15 other connected corporations, filed suit against them in an effort to begin the process of foreclosing on the debt owed to them.
+First Fidelity Bank, which lent $19 million to GAR and some 15 other connected corporations, filed suit against them in an effort to begin the process of foreclosing on the debt owed to them.
 Law firms owed money for services rendered between 1991 and 1993 also began filing suit.
 As November approached, GAR negotiated a deal with Noramco Capital Corp. and the Praedium Fund of CS First Boston, in which they would purchase the debt owed to First Fidelity, temporarily fending off an impending foreclosure.